The International Journal of Social and Cultural Practice

-Authors published in Social Analysis (SA) certify that their works are original and their own.
+Authors published in Social Analysis certify that their works are original and their own.
 The editors certify that all materials, with the possible exception of editorial introductions, book reviews, and some types of commentary, have been subjected to double-blind peer review by qualified scholars in the field.
 While every effort is made by the publishers and the editorial board to see that no inaccurate or misleading data, opinions or statements appear in this journal, they wish to make it clear that the data and opinions appearing in the articles herein are the sole responsibility of the contributor concerned.
-For a more detailed explanation concerning these qualifications and responsibilities, please see the complete Social Analysis Ethics Statement.
+For a more detailed explanation concerning these qualifications and responsibilities, please see the complete Social Analysis ethics statement.

 - Berghahn Books on Facebook